akackon/wordpress-docker/README.md

 ## How to Use this Image
 1.  ```docker-compose up```
 1. After containers are created, access [Wordpress Dashboard](http://localhost:8000/wp-admin/) from your browser at [http://localhost:8000/wp-admin/](http://localhost:8000/wp-admin/) or at any other port you might have set it up to.
+1. Set up your credentials and you are good to go.